By Plum Amazing

 Create, Practice, Hear, Archive and Give Speeches – Speechmaker is software to make your iPhone/iPad or Android device into a mobile podium, notebook, archive of speeches and professional teleprompter for public speaking.

-In addition to speeches it can be used for holding and reading poems, lyrics, scripts, comedy, lectures, sermons, and/or plays.
+In addition to speeches use it to hold, practice and read poems, lyrics, scripts, comedy, lectures, sermons, plays, etc.

-- Beautiful UI and flat graphics for iOS 7.
+- Beautiful UI and flat graphics for iOS 7 and Android

-- Import text, rtf, and pdf via DropBox, Google Drive, and Copy and Paste and iTunes file sharing.
+- Import text, rtf, and pdf via DropBox, Google Drive, and Copy and Paste.

 - Export speech text via Email.

-- Audio recording allows you to get feedback as you practice your speech.
+- Audio/Video recording allows you to get feedback as you practice your speech.

-- Control the look of a document by changing, background color, fonts, scroll speed, font size.
+- Control the look of a document by changing, background color, fonts, scroll speed, size, etc.